 The first time I had Irish Soda Bread, I think I was 10 years old.
 I remember it being dry and not very sweet.
 It left me with a “meh” feeling.

-This Irish Soda Bread is quite the opposite.
+This Irish Soda Bread Recipe is quite the opposite.
 By swapping the raisins for cherries, the fruit sweetens up the bread a little bit.
-It's a quick bread that doesn't require yeast and waiting; the baking soda makes it rise!
+It’s a quick bread that doesn’t require yeast and waiting; the baking soda makes it rise!

 It’s nice to make some traditional Irish food around the holidays.
 All of the green stuff is fun, but there’s something to be said for tradition and classic recipes.

-This soda bread is crusty on the top and sweet and chewy on the inside.
-It's a great addition to your St. Patrick's Day line up!
+In this Irish Soda Bread Recipe, the soda bread is crusty on the top and sweet and chewy on the inside.
+It’s a great addition to your St. Patrick’s Day line up!

-Irish Soda Bread with Cherries & Whiskey
+Irish Soda Bread with Cherries & Whiskey RecipeCourse: Uncategorized

 2 c. organic whole wheat pastry flour